How to Set Up a Hotel Business in India (Complete Step-by-Step Guide)

 - Water extraction

-👉 This step is mandatory only if groundwater is used
+Mandatory only if groundwater is used.

 7. Installation of Pollution Control Equipment